HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 In this year's PWA chapter, we'll focus on all the measurable aspects of a PWA: usage of service workers and its related APIs, web app manifests, and the most popular libraries and tools to build PWAs.
 A PWA can use all or some of these functionalities.
 We'll look at the level of adoption of each component and API to get an idea of the level of penetration of these technologies in the web ecosystem.

 <p class="note">Note: This chapter will focus mostly on service worker related APIs in common use.
-For more cutting edge APIs, make sure to check out the <a href="./capabilities">Capabilities</a> chapter.</p>
+For more cutting-edge APIs, make sure to check out the <a href="./capabilities">Capabilities</a> chapter.</p>

 ## Service workers

 [Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) (introduced in December 2014) are one of the core components of a PWA.
 They act as a network proxy and allow for features like offline, push notifications, and background processing, which are characteristic of "app-like" experiences.

 It took some time for service workers to become widely adopted, but today they are supported by <a hreflang="en" href="https://caniuse.com/serviceworkers">most major browsers</a>.
 However, this doesn't mean that all service worker features work across browsers.
-For example, while most of the core functionalities like network proxying are available, APIs like `Push` <a hreflang="en" href="https://caniuse.com/push-api">are not yet available in Webkit</a>.
+For example, while most of the core functionalities like network proxying are available, APIs like `Push` <a hreflang="en" href="https://caniuse.com/push-api">are not yet available in WebKit</a>.

 ### Service workers usage